Placeholder-Software/Dissonance/docs/Reference/Networking/IServerClientState.md

 ### Rooms: ReadOnlyCollection<string>

 A collection of all the rooms this player is currently listening to.
-This corresponds to the active `VoiceReceiptTrigger`s on this client.

 ### Channels : ReadOnlyCollection<RemoteChannel>

 A collection of all the channels this player is currently speaking through.
-This corresponds to the active `VoiceBroadcastTrigger`'s on the client.

 ### LastChannelUpdateUtc : DateTime